 - UC Irvine Paul Merage School of Business, Business Plan Competition (2016) "Best Undergraduate Team"

-Honing their pitch and business model as they have progressed through each competition, the BottleRocket team has made strides since they tested their first minimum viable product.
-Both Avetisov and Leung shared they have gained invaluable experiences that have been integral in their development as entrepreneurs, and are now equipped with knowledge that will enable them to continue growing their company.
+Honing its pitch and business model as it has progressed through each competition, the BottleRocket team has made strides since it tested its first minimum viable product.
+Both Avetisov and Leung shared that they have gained invaluable experiences that have been integral in their development as entrepreneurs, and are now equipped with knowledge that will enable them to continue growing their company.

 BottleRocket's funding from MuckerLab also includes their acceptance into the 2017 cohort for the Santa-Monica based accelerator.
-As described on Mucker Capital's website "MuckerLab Invests at the earliest stage of a company’s lifecycle — “pre-seed,” as the first institutional capital — and helps entrepreneurs validate and iterate on the original hypotheses of their core business concepts.
-In short, [they] help companies achieve product-market fit in preparation to raise institutional venture financing."
+As described on Mucker Capital's website "MuckerLab invests at the earliest stage of a company’s lifecycle — 'pre-seed,' as the first institutional capital — and helps entrepreneurs validate and iterate on the original hypotheses of their core business concepts.
+In short, [it] helps companies achieve product-market fit in preparation to raise institutional venture financing."
 No more than ten companies per year are admitted into each cohort, enabling the accelerator program to "ensure that each and every company achieves the operating milestones required for the next round of financing."

 To learn more about BottleRocket, or to sign-up for their service.
 Visit http://www.bottlerocketrecycle.com/.